alvisngan/AASD4010_deep_learning_1_project/data/README.md

 # Data Scraper

-We do not upload audio data directly to github, but we provide you with the tools to do so.
+I am not uploading audio data directly to github, but here is the tools to download the data yourself.

 ## Tutorial